User Automation Event Triggers in Axis LMS

 Where to find Event Triggers

-There are three different types of Event Triggers: Course, Learning Portal, and Shopping Cart.
+There are three different types of Event Triggers: Course, Automations, and Shopping Cart.

 Course Event Triggers